zhaozw/macroid/macroid-docs/guide/Contexts.md

 and one obtained from the application.
 The reason is that holding on to the activity context may cause [memory leaks](http://stackoverflow.com/questions/3346080/android-references-to-a-context-and-memory-leaks).

-*Macroid* distinguishes between these two types of Context and passes them implicitly to prevent code bloat.
+*Macroid* automatically stores `Activity` and `Service` contexts as weak references, avoiding the problem.

-## What are they
+This is done with the `ContextWrapper` class, which has two methods:

-* `macroid.AppContext` holds the application context;
+* `contextWrapper.appContext` will always return the application context;
-* `macroid.ActivityContext` holds a weak reference to the activity context, so that it’s safe to store it.
+* `contextWrapper.get` will return the original context passed to `ContextWrapper`, unless it was not garbage collected, in which case it defaults to `appContext`.

 ## Including

-To include the implicit contexts in your activity, inherit `Contexts`:
+To include the implicit context in your activity, inherit `Contexts`:

 ```scala
 import macroid.Contexts